-I am pleased to report another successful year of revenue and earnings growth in 2017:1
+I am pleased to report another successful year of revenue and earnings growth in 2018:

-- Reported net sales were \$3,776 million, an 8.1% increase. - Organic sales increased 2.7% driven by 1.4% revenue growth in our Consumer Domestic business, 7.8% revenue growth in our Consumer International business and 5.3% growth in our Specialty Products business. - Adjusted gross margin increased 10 basis points to 45.8%, due to productivity programs and the impact of higher margin acquired businesses. - Adjusted EPS was \$1.94 per share, a 9.6% increase. - We generated \$682 million of cash from operating activities and invested \$45 million in capital expenditures resulting in free cash flow of \$637 million.
+- Reported net sales were \$4,146 million, a 9.8% increase. - Organic sales increased 4.3% driven by 4.3% revenue growth in our Consumer Domestic business and 7.8% revenue growth in our Consumer International business, offset by a 3.4% decline in our Specialty Products business. - Gross margin decreased 140 basis points to 44.4%, due to higher commodity and transportation headwinds offsetting productivity programs and positive volume and price. - Adjusted EPS increased by 17.0%. - We generated \$763.6 million of cash from operating activities and invested \$60.4 million in capital expenditures resulting in free cash flow of \$703.2 million.

-These results positively impacted the measure that matters most to you-Total Shareholder Return (TSR)-which reflects the combination of stock price appreciation and dividends.
-We manage Church & Dwight with the goal of delivering strong TSR to you and will continue to focus on this goal in 2018 and beyond.
+These results positively impacted the measure that matters most to our stockholders - Total Shareholder Return (TSR) - which reflects the combination of stock price appreciation and dividends.
+We manage Church & Dwight with the goal of delivering strong TSR to you and will continue to focus on this goal in 2019 and beyond.